Congrats, we serve your area!

 Sorry, we do not serve your area.
 If you believe this is an error please contact us.

 Refilling a high-quality reusable bottle from your water cooler or filter is always our recommended choice for sustainable water consumption.
 However, we fully understand that there are times that this is not possible.
 Sometimes single-serve plastic water bottles as the only healthy alternative to satisfy your thirst.
 This is why bottled water should not be banned.
 Handled mindfully, this option does not have to result in those water bottles ending up at a landfill.
 In this article, we’re going to show you how to recycle plastic water bottles the right way.

 Billions of water bottles are used every year throughout the world.
-A small portion of them is recaptured and recycled as they were intended to be.
-Water bottles can be melted down into plastic pellets, which are then sold to companies to produce carpets, clothing, furniture and much more.
+A small portion of them are recaptured and recycled as they were intended to be.
+Water bottles can be melted down into plastic pellets, which are then sold to companies to produce carpets, clothing, furniture, and much more.
 Plastic bottles are an essential part of this supply chain and you must provide them via curbside or drop-off recycling.

 If you purchase bottled water by the case, the plastic packaging that holds them cannot be placed in your recycling bin.
 However, it can be dropped off at participating grocery stores such as Heinen’s, Dave’s and Target to be processed along with any other plastic film or grocery bags.

 Think of your water bottle.
 It wants to be more and do more than end its life in a landfill.
 From flip-flops to backpacks to decking, your water bottle has an entire second life to live.
 It is up to you to make this happen.
 Now that you know how to recycle plastic bottles, you can start to make a difference in your community.